ignite/cli/docs/guide/loan.md

 ## Complete

 Congratulations.
-This concludes the loan module.
+You have completed the loan module tutorial.

-You have learned how to
+You executed commands and updated files to:

 * Scaffold a blockchain
 * Scaffold a module